Updated: 7 days ago

 On one occasion when I entered his office, after I had given him the keys, I showed him the receipt for the items I had purchased.
 He said that I didn’t need to do that because he trusted me.
 That encouraged me to say that I would never take anything from the company because I think of it as a god, a lowercase god.
 I felt the need to explain, to qualify my statement.
 I said that if ethics were involved, the uppercase god would prevail over the lowercase god, come what may.
 He understood, and shortly after that, I left his office.

 I need to provide some information to set the stage for the unusual event that happened a short time later.
 What I will describe will have you see that by choosing to follow the uppercase God, I was placing myself in a vulnerable position.
+I could loose my job.
+To explain why some background information about my job is required.
 To start, every prescription in the pharmacy that’s dropped off by a customer or phoned in or emailed in is scanned electronically, given a number that is one higher than the prescription that preceded it, and time-stamped.
 The prescription is filled by one of the techs who then pass it to the pharmacist, who checks that the prescription is filled correctly, at which point the pharmacist clicks ok on their computer screen, which is also time stamped.
 That procedure makes it possible to trace any errors made in filling prescriptions since everyone in the pharmacy signs off using their unique signature.

 But one of the main purposes of the time-stamping is to determine “wait-time,” the span of time between the prescription being initially time-stamped and the time it’s clicked ok by the pharmacist.
 Management wants to get patients in and out quickly so they can spend more time shopping in the store, and, more importantly, people don’t like waiting.
 Stores compete with each other to achieve the shortest wait-time.
 If your wait-time is high, you will hear about it from one of the managers.
 And wait-time is factored into yearly evaluations.
 Salary increases and one’s employment are based in part on that factor.
 While pharmacists were encouraged by their managers to respond to patients’ questions and concerns, we were instructed to be concise and brief.

-Within two weeks of my declaration to the deacon, I was apparently being tested.
+Within two weeks of my declaration to the deacon, I was apparently being tested by a higher force.